yanliu1111/Docker-DevOps-with-Nodejs-Express/README.md

 The difference is `mongo` is a shell, and `mongosh` is a shell for MongoDB with more features and better syntax.🤦‍♀️ <br>

 📗 Update-note: In index.js, starting with Mongoose version 6, you should not specify that as an option.
 It will be handled automatically. `useNewUrlParser`, `useUnifiedTopology`, `useFindAndModify`, and `useCreateIndex` are no longer supported options.
-Mongoose 6 always behaves as if `useNewUrlParser`, `useUnifiedTopology`, and `useCreateIndex` are true, and `useFindAndModify` is false.
+Mongoose 6 always behaves as if `useNewUrlParser`, `useUnifiedTopology`, and `useCreateIndex` are true, and `useFindAndModify` is false. <br>

+✅3.
+Install Redis and Redis Cluster<br>

+- Sigup and Signin in RedisLabs<br>

-<br> 3.
-Install Redis and Redis Cluster <br> 4.
-Nginx for Load balancing to multiple node containers<br> 5.
-Dev to Prod <br> 6.
-Automating
+4. Nginx for Load balancing to multiple node containers<br>
+5. Dev to Prod <br>
+6. Automating